gcolgate/gcolgate/To do.md

 To do

-pain :
+pain POP-OUT:
  This sounds like it will take some days to work out:
 Need to be able to POP OUT sub windows and scale them smaller/bigger.
 Lots of work on appearance. https://stackoverflow.com/questions/21671218/window-opener-not-working-in-chrome Need to access globals through this? probaly window.opener is working now https://stackoverflow.com/questions/17493027/can-i-open-a-new-window-and-populate-it-with-a-string-variable https://daily-dev-tips.com/posts/javascript-sending-data-between-windows/

-  Documents: pulling out as maps, text, tooltip, icon.
-Default icon is red pin, double clicking to open it

 Issue: if closing main window window copy screws up, add button to make main window hide and copy window open.
 When closing copy window make copy main window visible

 For slow network, need to put up clock when loading initial scene, as each character sheet is loaded.
-Working 30%
-Finish image server
-Fix non-fighty characters dancer based had no weapons Appearance window doesn't work: buttons work but changin the image does not change it.
-It is responsive though to the normal window.You can't change mode dragging doesn't work: these might be the same as the bluebutton fix Make armor proficiencies more known not verified

-Need to make a new kind of object, a wound/condition/bless, that can be added to a player and displayed.

-Bug when dragging the name gets changed
+Finish image server: Images should be able to have color and shaders changed on them.

+Fix non-fighty characters dancer based had no , still an issue.
+Make armor proficiencies more known on the sheet currently they are hidden.
+Add a place to add conditions
+See if any of the spell or spell results should be conditions.
+Figure out how to use conditions in rolls

-CHange  and include hover of entire thing including bonuses not verified Remember camera position, a little more complicated because it is camera position per player per scene Find token from sheet button group things to scroll every so often moving things becomes unresponvive buy item is broken  not verified large creatures scaled tokens
+Remember camera position, a little more complicated because it is camera position per player per scene Find token from sheet button group things to scroll

-Game:
+Hovering tooltips should be click -thru buy item doesn't deduct money large creatures scaled tokens

 1. Damage on players maybe too variable. add MERP rules for both players and monsters.
-2. Damage on monsters not variable enough , inflicting conditions
-3. Mount required
+3. Mount required for certain moves, don't allow them without mount?

 Reorganization:
 5. reorganize bestiary and monsters to be simpler and better.
-Do this after getting image server working
+Try for a variant of Document where you can list conditions, hit points, etc. per token.
+Maybe support Armed, Sleeping, Bloodied, etc
 Bugs:
     Can we get rid of tag files completely?
 Or necc for compendiums for quick loading
 Instances:

-Bug: Weapon proficiencies should be seen on weapons in buy list somehow.. tooltip needs your proficiency rank
 Bug: selecting more than one in directory window
 Bug: popping out should be option on window panel
 Bug: Would like to pop out chat window
 Bug: Finish spell casting.
 Use moves.
-Also add in areas of power.
+Also add in areas of power. sort of done.
 Bug: spells need 'show description' button not just cast.
 Spell rolls broken.

 Bug: Changes to inventory etc should be printed out to chat Need transaction history
+Need UNDO
-Seems to break if left alone for a while
-Careers should show feats chosen without opening panel. feats should hover
+Seems to break if left alone for a while (like 3 hours) Careers should show feats chosen without opening panel. feats should hover

 alternate layout that doesn't show image and window is smaller for players